paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-041-food-for-peace.md

   (C) administration, sales, monitoring, and technical assistance.

-**(m) Presidential approval** In carrying out this section, the President shall approve, as determined appropriate by the President, agreements with agricultural trade organizations, intergovernmental organizations, private voluntary organizations, and cooperatives that provide for—
+**(m) Secretarial approval** In carrying out this section, the Secretary shall approve, as determined appropriate by the Secretary, agreements with agricultural trade organizations, intergovernmental organizations, private voluntary organizations, and cooperatives that provide for—

 (1) the sale of eligible commodities, including the marketing of eligible commodities through the private sector; and